TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 .. opcode:: BUILD_TUPLE (count)

-   Creates a tuple consuming *count* items from the stack, and pushes the resulting tuple onto the stack.
+   Creates a tuple consuming *count* items kutoka the stack, and pushes the resulting tuple onto the stack.